-Category 1 will include only unnamed "Seedling" potato clones involved in the field testing phase of a potato cultivar development program on which bacterial ring rot and/or leafroll virus symptom expression is unknown.
+- which bacterial ring rot symptom expression is unknown.
 Seed stocks of such clones will not be eligible for certified tags or bulk certificates, nor will they be listed in the Seed Directory.
-Field plantings of such clones will be inspected and a written report submitted to the Leader of the Cultivar Development Program.
-When adequate field test data on disease expression and other performance characteristics has been collected to justify further evaluation on seed growers farms, any given clone may be transferred to Category 2 of the Experimental Seed category.
-This decision will be made jointly by the Leader of the Cultivar Development Program, the Potato Certification Service and the Seed Improvement Committee of the Colorado Certified Potato Growers' Association.

-Category 2 seed lots will include only unnamed "Seedling" clones whose symptom expression of bacterial ring rot and potato leafroll virus are known to be adequate under Colorado field conditions.
+Field plantings of such clones will be inspected, and a written report submitted to the Leader of the Cultivar Development Program.
+When adequate field test data on disease expression and other performance characteristics has been collected to justify further evaluation on seed growers' farms, any given clone may be transferred to Category 2 of the Experimental Seed category.
+This decision will be made jointly by the Leader of the Cultivar Development Program, the Potato Certification Service, and the Seed Improvement Committee of the Colorado Certified Potato Growers' Association. - 2.
+Category 2 (labeled EXP2) seed lots will include only unnamed "Seedling" clones whose symptom expression of bacterial ring rot is known to be adequate under Colorado field conditions.
+In the case where bacterial ring rot expression is unknown, a tuber sample is required to be tested for bacterial ring rot using both ELISA and PCR (testing protocol described on pg.
+8, 15.a.) and is to be submitted to the PCS Disease Testing Lab.
+Sample size will be based on PHT sample size (pg 9, 16.c.).
 Such seed lots will be eligible for entry into the certification program on the following basis: There will be three years production allowed for Experimental Seed - Non-Generation Category 2 stocks.
 At the end of three years, the status of these stocks will be reviewed and, where possible, these stocks will be phased out and replaced with Limited Generation seed sources.
 If this is not possible, an annual review will be conducted to verify the status of the stocks.
-This decision will be made jointly by the Leader of the Cultivar Development Program, the Potato Certification Service and the Seed Improvement Committee of the Colorado Certified Potato Growers' Association.
+This decision will be made jointly by the Leader of the Cultivar Development Program, the Potato Certification Service, and the Potato Cultivar Management Committee (as outlined in the "Potato Cultivar Research and Improvement Agreement" between CSU, CCPGA, & CSURF).
 Non-Generation Category 2 seed lots will be inspected and classified according to the disease tolerances and all of the applicable Rules and Regulations established for Generation 6.
 All stocks which meet the criteria for certification will be listed in the Seed Directory.
-The symbols "Exp 2-" followed by a number designating the years in the field after initial (Category 2 cont.)

-release (i.e., Exp 2-1, Exp 2-2, etc.) will be printed both in the Seed Directory and on tags and bulk certificates.
+The symbols "Exp 2-" followed by a number designating the years in the field after initial release (i.e., Exp 2-1, Exp 2-2, etc.) will be printed both in the Seed Directory and on tags and bulk certificates. - 3.
 Limited Generation sources of these stocks will carry the same designations with the exception that the symbols after "Exp 2-" will reflect their status from the Limited Generation program, (i.e., Exp 2-G1, Exp 2-G2, etc.).
 Limited Generation stocks will be inspected and classified according to the disease tolerances and all of the applicable Rules and Regulations established for Limited Generation Seed.
 Because of the limited knowledge concerning potential disease reactions, and/or other problems in these seed stocks, the seed seller must obtain and submit to the Potato Certification Service an affidavit signed by the seed buyer prior to seed shipment which states that the buyer is willing to accept the risks involved with purchasing experimental seed.
 This affidavit or its equivalent will be kept with the tag or bulk certificate order in the grower's Potato Certification Service file.
 Also, it is understood that experimental seed stocks may be rejected at any time due to uncommon disease reactions.

-Any seed grower/organization entering numbered potato selections for seed increase and evaluation in the potato certification program also agrees to abide by an agreement with the Colorado State University Agricultural Experiment Station, or to obtain written authorization from the potato breeding program from which the numbered potato selections originate.
-The CSU agreement "Notice to Receivers of Experimental Potato Selections" consists in part of the following:

-COLORADO STATE UNIVERSITY AGREES TO:

-- 1. Supply seed stocks or grant permission to utilize these stocks for further propagation and evaluation to the grower applicant. - 2.
-The term of this agreement will be for a one year period beginning upon seed grower/organization receipt of the numbered stocks.

-BY ACCEPTANCE OF SUCH POTATOES, THE SEED GROWER/ORGANIZATION AGREES TO: